zelanko/sql-docs.fr-fr/docs/t-sql/statements/alter-database-transact-sql-compatibility-level.md

 ## <a name="permissions"></a>Autorisations

-Nécessite l'autorisation ALTER sur la base de données.
+Requiert l'autorisation `ALTER` sur la base de données.

 ## <a name="examples"></a>Exemples